-- our board of directors is not staggered, with each of our directors subject to re-election annually; - of the persons who will serve on our board of directors immediately after the completion of this offering, we expect that our board of directors will determine that of our directors are independent for purposes of the or another national securities exchange's corporate governance listing standards and Rule 10A-3 under the Exchange Act; - we anticipate that at least one of our directors will qualify as an "audit committee financial expert" as defined by the Securities and Exchange Commission, or the SEC: - we have opted out of the control share acquisition statute in the MGCL and have exempted from the business combinations statute in the MGCL, transactions that are approved by our board of directors, including a majority of our directors who are not affiliates or associates of such person, and transactions with our predecessor, its affiliates and associates and persons acting in concert with any of them; and - we do not have a stockholder rights plan.
+- our board of directors is not staggered, with each of our directors subject to re-election annually; - of the five persons who will serve on our board of directors upon completion of this offering, we expect that our board of directors will determine that four of our directors are independent for purposes of the NYSE corporate governance listing standards and Rule 10A-3 under the Exchange Act; - · we anticipate that at least one of our directors will qualify as an "audit committee financial expert" as defined by the SEC; - we have opted out of the control share acquisition statute in the MGCL and have exempted from the business combinations statute in the MGCL transactions that are approved by our board of directors, including a majority of our directors who are not affiliates or associates of such person, and transactions with our predecessor, its affiliates and associates as part of the formation transactions and persons acting in concert with any of them; and - we do not have a stockholder rights plan.

 Our business is managed by our senior management team, subject to the supervision and oversight of our board of directors, which has established investment guidelines described under "Business-Investment Guidelines" for our senior management team to follow in its day-to-day management of our business.
 Our directors will stay informed about our business by attending meetings of our board of directors and its committees and through supplemental reports and communications.
-Our independent directors will meet regularly in executive sessions without the presence of our corporate officers or non-independent directors.
+Our independent directors will meet regularly in executive sessions without the presence of our officers or non-independent directors.